 Soon friends began joining her for tea, and the ritual exploded across the country, with people gathering in the afternoon to socialize over tea.
 (Afternoon tea is different than “high tea,” which is a heavier meal served later in the day.)

 Today, tea continues to be a catalyst for community and connection.
-Your tea ritual may look different, but whether you’re meeting with friends over a pot of Breakfast Blend black tea and a Cherry Oat Scone, or our Ryokucha green tea and Smoked Salmon Egg Bowl, the tradition of tea continues to remind us to slow down and savor friendship.
+Your tea ritual may look different, but whether you’re meeting with friends over a pot of English breakfast black tea and a Cherry Oat Scone, or our Ryokucha green tea and Smoked Salmon Egg Bowl, the tradition of tea continues to remind us to slow down and savor friendship.